cdf1982/cdf1982.github.io/privacy/glancecam_terms_of_service.md

 All purchases are final.
 I cannot issue refunds for purchases charged by Apple to your Apple ID.

-GlanceCam for Mac and GlanceCam Pro purchases / subscriptions do only include the macOS version of the app, written in Cocoa specifically for the Mac; possible future versions, if ever released, of GlanceCam developed from the ground up for different platforms (iOS, iPadOS, watchOS, tvOS, etc.) will require separate purchases / subscriptions that were and are not included with any purchase of the stand-alone Mac version.
+GlanceCam for Mac and GlanceCam Pro purchases / subscriptions do only include the macOS version of the app, written in Cocoa specifically for the Mac.
+GlanceCam for iOS, iPadOS, watchOS and tvOS is a separate application on the App Store and requires its own separate subscription, which is not included with any purchase of GlanceCam for Mac.
 <br>
 <br>
 <br>